ietf-rats-wg/eat/draft-ietf-rats-eat.md

 # Privacy Considerations {#privacyconsiderations}

-Certain EAT claims can be used to track the owner of an entity and therefore, implementations should consider providing privacy-preserving options dependent on the intended usage of the EAT.
-Examples would include suppression of location claims for EAT's provided to unauthenticated consumers.
+Certain EAT claims can be used to track the owner of an entity;
+therefore, implementations should consider privacy-preserving options dependent on the usage of the EAT.
+For example, the location claim might be suppressed in EATs sent to unauthenticated consumers.

 ## UEID and SUEID Privacy Considerations {#ueidprivacyconsiderations}